Remote Team Building: 15 Virtual Games & Activities to Build Team Cohesion

 3. The aliens have landed

 Ask each participant to draw five simple images that best describe and communicate your company’s products and culture to a shared document/folder.
 Take a few minutes and look at all the images and talk through common themes.
+This is a great trivia game that really lights a fire to the group chat during a virtual meeting.

 4. The birth map